uiamn/Shiyaugiban/README.md

 # Shiyaugiban

-A shougi application based on Electron
+A shogi application based on Electron

 ## Getting started
 ```shell